-This section of the modeling report presents the procedures that were utilized in the air dispersion modeling analysis.
+This section of the modeling protocol presents the procedures that will be utilized in the air dispersion modeling analysis.
 The techniques in this air dispersion modeling analysis are consistent with the current U.S. EPA and MassDEP guidance.

 3.1 Air Dispersion Model Selection